 You can make your choice of program using the UCLouvain search engine.

 However, you should pay careful attention to certain practical points listed in the course description, such as the year(s), the semester(s) and the language of instruction.
 Three master programs of the Faculty of sciences are fully thaught in English: the Master in Chemistry, the Master in Biochemistry and Molecular and Cellular Biology and the Master in Physics.
 The courses offered in English within the programs of Geography and Climatology are listed here.

 According to the ECTS system, a normal workload of one academic year is 60 ECTS and of one semestre is 30 ECTS.
 Although it is up to the home university to determine the exact number of credits you are required to earn, the Faculty of sciences expects you to have a workload comparable to the one you would be required to take on at your home institution.

 The student has to sit examens for those subjects for which he or she has not yet obtained a satisfactory result or for which he or she has not yet taken the exam.
 Each exam however can only be presented twice during the year.

-Student are strongly advised to attend courses from the very beginning of term, in order to increase their chances of passing their exams at UCL.
+Student are strongly advised to attend courses from the very beginning of term, in order to increase their chances of passing their exams at UCLouvain.